McFarland, USA: Soundtrack

+The soundtrack was released on February 17, 2015, through Walt Disney Records.
+It features original score composed by Antônio Pinto and songs heard in the film, with the original song "Juntos (Together)", performed by Juanes, released as a single on January 20, 2015.

 Reception

 Box office

 McFarland, USA grossed $44.5 million in North America and $1.2 million in other territories for a total gross of $45.7 million.

-The film opened in North America on February 20, 2015 and earned $11 million in its opening weekend, finishing 4th at the box office.
+The film opened in North America on February 20, 2015 and earned $11 million in its opening weekend, finishing fourth at the box office.

 Critical response

-The review aggregator website Rotten Tomatoes has reported an 80% approval rating, based on 120 reviews, with a rating average of 6.7/10.
-The site's critical consensus reads, "Disney's inspirational sports drama formula might be old hat, but McFarland, USA proves it still works — especially with a talented director and eminently likable star in the mix."
+The review aggregator website Rotten Tomatoes has reported an 80% approval rating, based on 133 reviews, with a rating average of 6.7/10.
+The site's critical consensus reads, "Disney's inspirational sports drama formula might be old hat, but McFarland, USA proves it still works—especially with a talented director and eminently likable star in the mix."
 On Metacritic, which assigns a normalized rating, the film has a score of 60 out of 100, based on 32 critics, indicating "mixed or average reviews".
 In CinemaScore polls conducted during the opening weekend, cinema audiences gave the film an average grade of "A" on an A+ to F scale.

-Stephen Farber of The Hollywood Reporter gave a positive review, writing that "While the beats of the story are often stock, the picture benefits from sensitive direction by New Zealander Niki Caro and from a most appealing performance by Kevin Costner."
-James Rocchi of TheWrap wrote "A feel-good movie that earns all those good feelings, McFarland USA might be running on a predetermined track, but the heart it shows along the journey is what makes it a winner."
+Stephen Farber of The Hollywood Reporter gave a positive review, writing that, "While the beats of the story are often stock, the picture benefits from sensitive direction by New Zealander Niki Caro and from a most appealing performance by Kevin Costner."
+James Rocchi of TheWrap wrote "A feel-good movie that earns all those good feelings, McFarland, USA might be running on a predetermined track, but the heart it shows along the journey is what makes it a winner."
 A. O. Scott of The New York Times described the film favorably as "a slick and safe Disney version of a fascinating and complicated reality", and that "Mr. Costner, with his knack for grumpy understatement, manages both to dominate the film and to deflect attention from himself."